 Wet panel carriers, plus more on pochade boxes

-26 08 2008I have a new painting to share, but the rain we’re getting is making it hard for me to get good light for a photo.
-Hopefully I’ll get something to show a little later today.
-Meanwhile, those readers who are “gear-heads” like me might enjoy some light reading on plein air gear:
+/I have a new painting to share, but the rain we're getting is making it hard for me to get good light for a photo.
+Hopefully I'll get something to show a little later today.
+Meanwhile, those readers who are "gear-heads" like me might enjoy some light reading on plein air gear: Wet Panel Carriers:

 But with very little time, ingenuity, and even less cash, it’s easy to make your own, even if you aren’t into gagetry or woodworking.
 The folks on the WetCanvas plein air forum have discussed this topic endlessly.
 Here are a few of the solutions I’ve bookmarked: